 Step 3 – Create Account Tree for Summarising

 Traditionally the statement of cashflows report is a summary level report that does not necessarily rely upon the naming or groupings from your chart of accounts.
 In this report however, Calxa will be using your account numbers and names for grouping and ordering.
-The Account Level in the report criteria can be used to show or hide detail however you may also wish to create an Account Tree with custom groupings such as Depreciation Expense, Payments on long-term loans or any other categories that may help to summarise and make the report more readable.
+The Account Level in the report criteria can be used to show or hide detail.
+However, you may also wish to create an Account Tree with custom groupings.
+For example, you could group accounts by Payments on long-term loans or any other categories that may help to summarise and make the report more readable.

 Step 4 – Run the Report

-For a detailed look at each of these steps check out the help note article – Prepare a Statement of Cashflows.
+For a detailed look at each of these steps review our help article on this topic.

 You can find more information on how Calxa can help you with your business cash flow on our Cash Flow Forecasting solutions page.